Geoffrey J. Hoffman, PhD, MPH

 Interests

 Dr. Hoffman is a health services researcher and gerontologist.
-His research focuses on quality of care and Medicare policies affecting physical functioning and safety for older adults.
-Specific topics of interest include the prevalence, risks, and outcomes associated with fall injuries, implications of family and friend caregiving for older adult injury prevention, well-being, and interactions with the healthcare system, and how Medicare reimbursements influence older individuals' long-term functioning, safety, and care patterns.
+His research focuses on quality of care and Medicare policies affecting utilization and injury for older adults.
+Specific topics of interest include how Medicare reimbursements and insurance arrangements (Traditional Medicare and Medicare Advantage) influence older individuals' long-term functioning, safety, and care patterns.

 Current Research Grants and Programs